Cuyen: Downfall

 During the 1612 Ula campaign, it was said that Cuyen had attempted using sorcery to curse the other princes, seemingly in an attempt to enhance his own position.
 This turned out to be the final straw.
 Infuriated by the fact that Cuyen did not heed lessons from the past and continued to engage in hostilities against other princes, Nurhaci sentenced Cuyen to solitary confinement.
 He died in captivity two years later.
 His official biography stated that he was executed by Nurhaci, though the true circumstances of his death was not clear.
 An unconfirmed Ming dynasty account apparently believed that Cuyen counseled against incursions into Ming territory in China proper, thereby incurring the wrath of Nurhaci.
 However, this version is not supported by evidence.

 Title and inheritance

+Cuyen was the first commander of the Plain White Banner.
+After he fell from grace it was transferred to Hong Taiji.
 Cuyen was created a beile before 1598.
 He was posthumously granted the title Crown Prince Guanglue (廣略太子).
 It is not clear why Cuyen was granted a great title despite having fallen out with his father.
 The title was changed to Beile Guanglue (廣略貝勒) during the reign of Nurhaci's son and successor, Huangtaiji.
 Eventually the title beile was standardized to a "third-grade prince".
 The title was successively downgraded in later generations.
 His descendants were a largely unremarkable branch of the Aisin Gioro clan; some became minor officials.